Particular/NServiceBus.Transport.AzureServiceBus/README.md

 # Azure Service Bus Transport for NServiceBus

 The Azure ServiceBus transport for NServiceBus enables the use of the Azure Service Bus Brokered Messaging service as the underlying transport used by NServiceBus.
-This transport targets the Azure Service Bus .NET Standard client library available through the [Azure.Messaging.ServiceBus nuget package](https://www.nuget.org/packages/Azure.Messaging.ServiceBus/).
+This transport uses the [Azure.Messaging.ServiceBus](https://www.nuget.org/packages/Azure.Messaging.ServiceBus/) NuGet package.

 ## Documentation